Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 ### Notes

-Selecting a non-existent tool (49, say) just does Steps 1-2 above, and also removes any X/Y/Z offset applied for the old tool.
+* Selecting a non-existent tool (49, say) just does Steps 1-2 above, and also removes any X/Y/Z offset applied for the old tool.
 That is to say it leaves the previous tool in its standby state.
 You can, of course, use the G10/M568 command beforehand to set that standby temperature to anything you like.

-After a reset tools will not start heating until they are selected.
+* After a reset tools will not start heating until they are selected.
 You can either put them all at their standby temperature by selecting them in turn, or leave them off so they only come on if/when you first use them.
 The M0, M1 and M112 commands turn them all off.
 You can, of course, turn them all off with the M1 command, then turn some back on again.
 Don't forget also to turn on the heated bed (if any) if you use that trick.

-Tool numbering starts at 0 by default however M563 allows the user to specify tool numbers, so with them you can have tools 17, 29 and 48 if you want.
+* Tool numbering starts at 0 by default however M563 allows the user to specify tool numbers, so with them you can have tools 17, 29 and 48 if you want.
 Negative numbers are not allowed.
 The highest Tool number that can be defined from RRF3 onwards is 49.

-Starting from RRF 3.3beta2 both selecting as well as deselecting with a configured spindle will stop the spindle assigned to these tools.
+* Starting from RRF 3.3beta2 both selecting as well as deselecting with a configured spindle will stop the spindle assigned to these tools.
 This is in accordance to NIST GCode standard that says "after a tool change is complete the spindle is stopped".

-Under special circumstances, the execution of tool macro files may not be desired.
+* Under special circumstances, the execution of tool macro files may not be desired.
 RepRapFirmware 1.19 or later supports an optional **P** parameter to specify which macros shall be run.
 If it is absent then all of the macros above will be run, else you can pass a bitmap of all the macros to be executed.
 The bitmap of this value consists of tfree=1, tpre=2 and tpost=4.

-You may wish to include a move to a parking position within the tfreeN.g GCode macro in order to allow the new extruder to reach temperature while not in contact with the print.
+* You may wish to include a move to a parking position within the tfreeN.g GCode macro in order to allow the new extruder to reach temperature while not in contact with the print.

-Tool offsets are applied whenever there is a current tool.
+* Tool offsets are applied whenever there is a current tool.
 So they are applied in tfree.g (for the outgoing tool) and in tpost.g (for the incoming tool), but not in tpre.g (because no tool is current at that point).

+For more information and example usage of tool change macros, see: [Multiple tools and tool change macros](/User_manual/Tuning/Tool_changing)

 # GCode Background Information